Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

 To better understand the relationships between different indicators, the Spearman correlation matrix for all variables is shown in Figure \ref{fig:corr}.
 Spearman correlation is chosen over Pearson due to non-linear relations between several pairs of variables.
-To examine in more detail the relations of the most significantly correlated pairs of variables with non-linear relationships, their scatter plots are shown in Figure \ref{fig:scatter}.
+To examine in more detail the relations of the most significantly correlated pairs of variables with non-linear relationships, their scatter plots alongside the best power-law or exponential fits are shown in Figure \ref{fig:scatter}.

-The maximum travel time $t_{max}$ varies for each city and increases approximately logarithmically with the size of the network $N$ (Figure \ref{fig:scatter}, plot $(a)$).
-Similarly to $t_{max}$, the time at maximum growth, $t_M$, increases sub-linearly with $t_b$, but converges much faster for large $N$, which is shown in comparison in the same plot.
+The maximum travel time $t_{max}$ varies per city and increases sub-linearly with the size of the network $N$ (Figure \ref{fig:scatter}).
 This indicates a relatively better performance for larger networks.
 This is expected due to the approximately universal values of individual travel time budgets, and in PTN planning $t_{max}$ must have a reasonable upper bound regardless of the size of the network.
 Note here that $N$ is correlated with city geographical area and population size.

+Interestingly, the correlation of the access inflection point $t_M$ with its normalised counterpart $\delta t = t_M/t_{max}$ is relatively low ($r_S \approx 0.4$), suggesting the potential added value in using the combination of these indicators for measuring and comparing accessibility.
+Notable is the lack of correlation between $\delta t_M$ and $N$, indicating that this indicator offers a size-independent measure of access.

+The correlations of $t_{JS}$ with $N$ is $r=0.35$, significantly lower than for $t_{M}$ with $N$.
+This suggests that the position of the time interval where the structural reorganisation of the access graph is the largest is largely independent of network size.
+In contrast, the correlation with $t_{max}$, $r=0.72$ is significant and comparable to $r=0.74$ for $t_M$ and $N$.
+The correlations of the normalised values $\delta t_{JS}$ with $N$ ($r=-0.16$) and $t_{max}$ ($r=0.02)$ are largely insignificant and indicate a lack of uniform behaviour of the JSD-based measures.